 The Company's principal shareholder is CL Fertilizers Holding LLC ("CLF").
 CLF is an affiliate of Castlelake, L.P. ("Castlelake"), a global private investment firm.
-As at December 31, 2021, CLF beneficially owned and controlled 124,961,722 shares of the Company, representing approximately 66.9% of the issued and outstanding shares of the Company on an undiluted basis.
+As at December 31, 2022 and as of the date of this AIF, CLF beneficially owned and controlled 124,961,722 shares of the Company, representing approximately 66.2% of the issued and outstanding shares of the Company on an undiluted basis.